purestorage/helm-charts/docs/csi-qos-spec.md

-# Apply Qos control on storageclass level
+# Apply QoS control on storageclass level

 ## Use Cases
 - Users want to set bandwidth limit for their volumes